coded-aesthetics/l-systems/README.md

 3. Add validation in `isValidPlantData()`

 ### Testing

+#### Color Features
 - Open `color-test.html` for comprehensive color feature testing
 - Use "📖 Color Examples" button in main app for syntax reference and auto-enable color mode
 - Try "➕ Insert Template" to add example colored rules to your L-system
 - Test with the new colored preset plants (🎨 Colored Tree, 🍂 Autumn Colors, etc.)
 - Check browser console for parsing validation results

+#### API Integration
+- Start the API server and test plant save/load functionality
+- Try the migration feature with existing localStorage data
+- Test the example frontends (Three.js and Babylon.js) plant loading
+- Use the API health check endpoint to verify connectivity

 ## License